-Nancy Porsia is an Italian freelance print and tv journalist and documentary author and producer.
+Nancy Porsia is an Italian freelance print and televison journalist and documentary writer and producer.

-She works as field researcher for international think tanks.
-She delivers also training courses for journalists.
+She works as a field researcher for international think tanks.
+She also runs training courses for journalists.

-She is based between Libya and Tunisia and specialized on Middle East and North Africa.
+Based between Libya and Tunisia, she specialises in the Middle East and North Africa.
 She has been covering politics, security and illegal migration in Libya for the last five years.
 Her reporting has been cited by the UN Panel of Experts on Libya.

 Nancy Porsia speaks Arabic, English and Italian.